❄️

 What do the numbers mean when buying tires (e.g. 205/55 R16)?

 205 = tire width in mm, 55 = height-width ratio in %, R = radial tire, 16 = rim diameter in inches.
-You can find this information in your vehicle registration or fuel cap.
+You can find this information in your Austrian vehicle registration (Zulassungsbescheinigung Teil I / Typenschein) or on the fuel cap.

 ⚖️ Important Notice: All information without guarantee.
 Prices, technical data and legal regulations may change.
 Always check current manufacturer specifications and legal requirements.
 We accept no liability for the accuracy of the information.